 The finger angle necessary to play an in-tune fifth across the two top strings and across the two bottom strings could be justified by the difference in “hardness” between the parts of the finger (or thumb) that are stopping the two strings.
 That part of the finger that is stopping the higher string finger is usually much softer and less resistant than the end of the finger which is stopping the lower string.
 This means that the higher string is often not sufficiently firmly stopped to sound “true” and may tend to sound flat.
 While this might explain those fifths for which the finger needs to point “backwards” (towards the scroll), what about fifths across the D and G strings, for which the hand needs to point the other way?

 There must be a good explanation for this, but I haven’t yet heard it.
+Does this phenomenon only happen on fifths or are all the notes/intervals across each pair of strings equally affected?
 This phenomenon is so bizarre that it resembles the bending of space, time, and gravity that Einstein discovered.
 Perhaps he could have explained the reasons for these “crooked fifths”, I certainly can’t!